 ACCT 2033 Financial Accounting is a study of accounting theories and concepts involved in analyzing, processing, interpreting, and communicating decision-making information for internal and external uses.
 Financial Accounting is the theory and practice of recording business transactions, preparing and analyzing financial statements, and applying procedures related to current assets, current liabilities, long-term assets, long-term liabilities, and payroll.
-Prerequisite: ACCT 1413 or high school bookkeeping/accounting.
 OSRHE Matrix AC 201.
 (3-0-3)